Global Standards for Interventional Clinical Studies

 Pfizer-sponsored interventional studies must be monitored by trained and qualified personnel to assess the protection of study participants’ rights and welfare.
 The site monitor is responsible for ensuring that the study is conducted in accordance with ICH-GCP, local regulations, the protocol and in accordance with the principles set forth in the Clinical Site Management and Monitoring SOP, and the Study Training SOP.
 For studies in scope of the Clinical Site Management and Monitoring SOP, a Study Monitoring Plan (SMP) must be created and maintained for each study.

 All suspected significant deviations from ICH-GCP, other applicable good practices, applicable regulatory requirements, and legal and ethical standards must be promptly reported to Pfizer and regulatory agencies, as appropriate.
-Investigation and appropriate action must be taken to protect study participants’ safety, data integrity, a return to compliance, and corrective and preventive actions, in accordance with the Management of Significant Quality Events and Monitoring of Corrective and Preventive Actions SOP.
+Investigation and appropriate action must be taken to protect study participants’ safety, data integrity, a return to compliance, and corrective and preventive actions, in accordance with the Reporting and Management of Quality Events SOP.

 E-DMCs and IRCs are used to monitor safety in randomized studies with mortality or major morbidity as primary or secondary endpoints, studies where study participants may be at elevated risk of such outcomes, and other studies where an independent review of study data is warranted.